Khudobin makes 49 saves as Stars beat Predators 2-0

 The banged-up Predators got two players back in the lineup.
 Star defenseman P.K.
 Subban missed 19 games with an upper-body injury and forward Viktor Arvidsson missed 21 games with a broken thumb.
 Both were activated off injured reserve.

-"Even though I've been out for a while, there's no excuses," Subban said.
-"I'm on for two goals, and in my career I've never liked to be on the ice for even-strength goals so I'm going to have to look at the tape and get a little better for next game."

-NOTES: Dallas is 15-1-1 when leading after two periods. ...
-Pitlick scored in consecutive games for the first time this season. ...
+NOTES: Dallas is 15-1-1 when leading after two periods this season. ...
+Pitlick has scored in consecutive games for the first time this season. ...
 Nashville RW Ryan Hartman played his 200th NHL game. ...
 The Predators have not scored on the power play in nine of their last 10 games.

 More AP NHL: https://apnews.com/tag/NHL and https://twitter.com/AP_Sports